• Skip to primary navigation

 Beth’s Pecan Bars with Shortbread Crust

-Pile of sliced pecan bars on a cake stand
+Sliced pecan bars piled on a glass cake stand

-Yes!
-This is why I love this recipe so much!
-There’s no need for corn syrup, you’ll use a combination of butter, brown sugar and honey instead.
+• This is one of the reasons why I love this recipe so much!
+There’s no need for corn syrup, you’ll use a combination of butter, brown sugar, and honey instead.

-Best of all you’ll get the same kind of sticky, candy-like topping the corn syrup provides.
+• Best of all you’ll get the same kind of sticky, candy-like topping the corn syrup provides but without all the additives.

 Watch My Video Demo On This Recipe Below!